Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ### 2.4.4.1 Message-based communication
 Message: Any discrete amount of information passed from one entity to another.
 1. Message passing: Eg, Message Passing Interface(MPI) and OpenMP.
-2. Remote Procedure Call(RPC): triggering the execution code in remote processes.
+2. **Remote Procedure Call(RPC)**: triggering the execution code in remote processes.
 Marshaling of parameteres and values.
-3. Distributed objects: Remote invocation of methods exposed by objects.
+3. **Distributed objects Frameworks(DOF):** Remote invocation of methods exposed by objects.
 Has complexity of object state management and lifetime.
 Eg, Common Object Request Broker Architecture(CORBA), Component Object Model(COM, DCOM, COM+), Java Remote Method Invocation (RMI), .NET Remoting.
 4. Distributed objects and active agents: Objects with their own control threads, explicit use of messages to trigger exevution of methods, more complex semantics attached to messages.
 5. Web Services: RPC concept over HTTP.
 Simple Object Access Protocol(SOAP), Representational State Transfer(REST).